adityapentyala/CRUx-round-3-2022-23/TASK 3/README.md

 -----------------------------------------------------------------------------------------------------------------------

 TEST RUN 1: Iterations = 7
 _NOTE: Excerpts of the output are given here.
-A complete copy of the console output is provided in the containing folder of this file._
+A complete copies of the console output are provided in the containing folder of this file._

 <img width="220" alt="image" src="https://user-images.githubusercontent.com/62715046/223140202-edc68aab-1b88-4839-a5b2-9bbcf5315127.png">